MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/ready.md

 - Drive a default way to enforce data governance and security.
 - Drive teams to consistently prioritize business outcomes instead of obsessing over the underlying technology.

-If you don't have an implementation of azure landing zones, then it's important to consult your cloud teams about how to meet prerequisites.
+If you don't have an implementation of Azure landing zones, then it's important to consult your cloud teams about how to meet prerequisites.
 For more information, see [Ensure the environment is prepared for the cloud adoption plan](../../ready/index.md).

 ## Accelerate Azure landing zones for data management and analytics